fx-giant/giant-documentations/visual/rich-text.md

 |vmin|Relative to 1% of viewport's* smaller dimension|
 |vmax|Relative to 1% of viewport's* larger dimension|
 |%|Relative to the parent element|

+*\*Note: Viewport refers to the browser window size.
+It varies with the device type used to view the widget.
+If the viewport is 50cm wide, 1vw = 0.5cm.*

 ## Use Case
 Rich Text widget can be used to showcase images, videos, links and some other styled text as shown below.